amanv4/VXFileManager/README.md

    Copyright &#169; 2021-2022 Aman Singh<br /><br />

-        This App is using the source code of open source application Amaze File Manager as the base code.<br /><br />
+        This App is using the source code of open source application Amaze File Manager as the base code.

-        Amaze File Manager is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.<br /><br />
+        Amaze File Manager is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-        This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.<br /><br />  See the GNU General Public License for more details.
+        This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+        See the GNU General Public License for more details.
         You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses.